geofflangenderfer/TA/Assignment5_Q_A.md

   repeat-a lot of it is also experimentation.
 You get a hunch about the data after visualizing it, then test out your theory, and iterate.
     - for further practice with this type of experimentation, check out the [titanic kaggle competition](https://www.kaggle.com/c/titanic/overview)
-- [Github](https://www.github.com/geofflangenderfer/Assignments): Feel free to pull down a copy from the repository.
+- Unfortunately, there isn't a public copy of the assignments right now.

 - [Andrew Ng k-means](https://www.youtube.com/watch?v=hDmNF9JG3lo): Here's a link on youtube.